 Then, in August 1992, the FBI released a full report and criminal profile of the suspected serial killer in a local newspaper — and it was thankfully seen by Dillon’s friend, Richard Fry.

-How Thomas Dillon Was Finally Brought To Justice
+How This Twisted Serial Killer Was Finally Brought To Justice

 The FBI used the anonymous letter Dillon had written about the murder of Jamie Paxton to form their detailed profile on the unidentified killer.
 Based on his word choices, they determined that he was a white male who was over 30 years old and had at least a high school education.
 They also knew that he liked to drink, owned a gun, and had a penchant for driving on rural backroads.

 When Richard Fry came across the profile in the local newspaper, he immediately thought of Thomas Dillon.
 He and Dillon were friends when they were younger, but Fry had distanced himself from the killer when he started shooting family pets and committing acts of arson.
 The two had reconnected years later, though, after Dillon settled down with a wife and son and seemed to have put his past behind him.

 However, Fry had noticed that Dillon had been acting like his old self again in recent years.
 According to Strange Outdoors, he even once asked Fry: “Do you realize you can go out into the country and find somebody and there are no witnesses?
 You can shoot them.
 There is no motive.
 Do you realize how easy murder would be to get away with?”

 This unhinged behavior frightened Fry, so when he saw the profile, he immediately contacted the police to give them Dillon’s name.